-BSc BSc Genetics: A1 provide teaching in the molecular biosciences that is informed and inspired by the research and scholarship of the staff, and is stimulating, useful and enjoyable to students and encourages academic excellence.
-A2 provide a broad understanding of the molecular biosciences together with more detailed and critical knowledge in selected areas.
-A3 equip graduates with well-developed practical, analytical, communication, IT and problem- solving skills.
+BSc Sc Microbiology aims to: A1 provide teaching in the molecular biosciences that is informed and inspired by the research and scholarship of the staff, and is stimulating, useful and enjoyable to students and encourages academic excellence.
+A2 provide a broad understanding of the molecular biosciences together with more detailed and critical knowledge in selected areas. А3 equip graduates with well-developed practical, analytical, communication, IT and problemsolving skills.
 A4 provide all students with the opportunity to carry out laboratory-based project work, to develop their practical skills and to allow them to assess their ability and interest in laboratory work.
+A 5 provide a stimulating educational experience that prepares students for future employment and is orientated towards a professional career in the molecular biosciences.

-A5 provide a stimulating educational experience that prepares students for future employment are is orientated towards a professional career in the molecular biosciences.
-A6 encourage students to become informed citizens and understand the place of the molecular biosciences in society.
-A7 provide a broad understanding of Genetics together with more detailed and critical knowledge in selected areas of the subject.
-A 8 provide a broad understanding of the chemistry that underpins the study of molecular biosciences.
+encourage students to become informed citizens and understand the pla biosciences in society. encourage students to become informed citizens and understand the place of the molecular biosciences in society.
+A7 provide a broad understanding of Microbiology together with more detailed and critical knowledge in selected areas of the subject.
+A8 provide a broad understanding of the chemistry that underpins the study of molecular biosciences.